message/iata/IS.md

-Published 01.02.2022
+Published 24.02.2022
+Effective 25 February 2022, COVID-19 entry regulations will be lifted.
+Until 24 February 2022, the below regulations apply.
-1. Until 28 February 2022, passengers are not allowed to enter.
+1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Iceland;
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and EEA Member States;